-By: Adam Fowler - 8/13/2014 Exchange 2010 recently introduced a new feature called "cmdlet extension agents."
+Exchange 2010 recently introduced a new feature called "cmdlet extension agents."
 These agents can be called when a cmdlet is running, and can also perform extra tasks as a part of the original cmdlet.
-Microsoft has a great article outlining what they do here.
+A recent Microsoft article has great information on understanding the Cmdlet Extension Agents.
 You can see which cmdlet extension agents are available by running this command in the Exchange Management Console (EMC):

 get-CmdletExtensionAgent | ft name

 One of the most useful cmdlet extension agents is the "Scripting Agent."
 The “Scripting Agent” is a cmdlet extension agent that works based on a certain cmdlet being run, and executes code based on that as well.
 An example is to configure it to wait for the cmdlet "new-distributiongroup" to run, and then sending a test email to that newly created distribution group.
 Another benefit is that it will run for actions performed in both the Exchange Management Shell or the Exchange Management Console (or the Exchange Administration Center in Exchange 2013) as they all end up using the same PowerShell commands to perform their functions.

 The best use I have found for it is when a new mailbox is created manually, you can set any number of settings or configurations automatically.
 You might want to disable ActiveSync for all newly created users, add them to your company's main distribution group - or both!